cambiotraining/quarto-course-template/README.md

 - Create a new _empty_ directory for the course.
 - Cd into that directory and run: `quarto use template --no-prompt cambiotraining/quarto-course-template`.
-- Clean the files for the new course:
+- Tidy the files for the new course (you can copy/paste this whole code block):
   ```bash
   # clean materials directory
   rm materials/01-developer_guidelines.md